-At least 3 Days (but ideally 4-5 Days) is needed to visit the Great Barrier Reef and enjoy the best activites in this Hamilton Island travel guide!
+At least 3 days (but ideally 4-5 Days) is needed to visit the Great Barrier Reef and enjoy the best activities in this Hamilton Island travel guide!

 There are several accommodation options on Hamilton Island, ranging from fully self-contained cabins to world-class luxury retreats.

-Palm Bungalows – ideal for those wanting a self-contained apartment style accommodation.
-Surrounded by lush tropical garden.
+Palm Bungalows – ideal for those wanting a self-contained apartment-style accommodation.
+Surrounded by a lush tropical garden.